 Leaders of organizations are paying attention.
 In 1989, 1,500 leaders from 20 different counties including 860 CEOs agreed that vision was crucial to success.
 Popular writers then amplified the importance of vision, and by the mid-1990s, all top executives had visions of one sort or another.
 The position that vision is essential has not abated in the new millennium.
 In 2003, vision was the third most popular management tool used by 84 percent of the respondents from 708 companies on five continents.
 In 2011, vision remained a top three contender.

 Yet, not everyone is convinced of the power of vision.
 The venerable Bass & Stogdill’s Handbook of Leadership barely makes note of vision in its 1,182 pages.
-A study of 1,400 Australian public sector employees indicated that “articulating a vision does not always have a positive influence on followers.”
+A study of 1,400 Australian public sector employees indicated “articulating a vision does not always have a positive influence on followers.”
 And research of the Israeli Defense Forces show that a leader’s vision is “not positively related to subordinate identification and trust, self-efficacy, and motivation and willingness to sacrifice.”

 Even so, for many highly regarded practitioners, vision is specific enough to have a direct impact on the day-to-day efforts in the workplace: